-Trevor Wachsman (pronounced Walks-man) enters his fourth season at Utah State.
+Trevor Wachsman (pronounced Walks-man) enters his fifth season at Utah State.
 He has been an associate coach since 2012.
 Wachsman handles all the video aspects of the program from video exchange to scouting.
 He also works with Cairns to handle recruiting and the tactical aspects of the game.

 "I am very pleased to have Trevor here at Utah State.
 His experience as a head coach, with all the responsibilities that it entails, is invaluable, and he has proven he knows what it takes for a team to be successful both on the field and in the classroom.
 His Missouri Southern team was successful on the national stage due to his passion for the game and competitiveness.
 He has such a positive impact on our team," Cairns said.